laneyreed/AI-Beginner-Projects/ai_agent/README.md

-- making a simple tool that the agent can use so that it can do something beyond just a simple response
+- a simple tool that the agent can use so that it can do something beyond just a simple response
 - we can make any kind of tool such as a tool to call a API
 - calculator